Tell Alabama head football coach Nick Saban: Reject Trump’s tide of hate

 Trump’s refusal to acknowledge racism and his hateful desire to keep African-American men in their place show the white supremacy at the core of his agenda.
 His willingness to use bigotry to divide the country for political and personal gain proves the moral bankruptcy of his entire racist regime.

 With a racist demagogue in the White House, every other person in the country has a choice to make: Will we use our power to resist Trump, or will we, through our actions or our silence, help enable his hate?
-Last week, Trump dropped this choice squarely in the laps of Alabama’s leaders, including the University of Alabama’s iconic football coach – Nick Saban.
+With his speech in Alabama, Trump dropped this choice squarely in the laps of the state’s leaders, including the University of Alabama’s iconic football coach – Nick Saban.

 Saban is college football royalty who leads one of the most visible and prominent athletic institutions in the American sports landscape.
 His power comes with responsibility, not only to his players and his university, but to people in Alabama and across the country who respect and revere him.
-It is time for him to accept that responsibility and speak out against Trump’s hate.
+He should accept that responsibility and speak out against Trump’s hate.

-Tell Alabama Crimson Tide football coach Nick Saban: It is time to take a stand against Donald Trump’s racism.
+Tell Alabama Crimson Tide football coach Nick Saban: Take a stand against Donald Trump’s racism.

 Trump launched his political career by challenging President Obama’s citizenship, his presidential campaign by calling Mexican immigrants rapists and criminals, and his administration by banning Muslims from the country.
 Before calling football players taking a knee SOBs, he called the white supremacist Nazis who terrorized Charlottesville “very fine people.”
 His racist policies threaten decades of civil rights gains and the lives and safety of people of color all over the country.
 His racist rhetoric emboldens white supremacists and gives them permission to bring their hate into public view.